kevinlindley/DemonCore/README.md

 ## Background
 I wanted to create a simple Norns project in order to learn Lua and SuperCollider.
-Inspiration came from watching the 1989 film Fat Man and Little Boy (https://www.youtube.com/watch?v=AQ0P7R9CfCY)
+Inspiration came from watching the 1989 film "Fat Man and Little Boy" (https://www.youtube.com/watch?v=AQ0P7R9CfCY)
 I wanted to create a similar sound to that created when scientists were experimenting with a spherical plutonium core, blocks of graphite and a screwdriver! as part of the Manhattan Project.

 The core was involved in two incidents at the Los Alamos Laboratory in 1945 and 1946, resulting in the acute radiation poisoning and subsequent deaths of scientists Harry Daghlian and Louis Slotin.

-After these incidents the spherical plutonium core was referred to as the "demon core".
+After these incidents the spherical plutonium core was referred to as the "Demon Core".
 ## Manual
 ![alt text](https://github.com/kevinlindley/DemonCore/blob/55c5bdccfdd51665a203fefc01973fa4af2d7787/DemonCoreSmall.png "Demon Core running on a Norns Shield")
 ### Page 1 -  Core  (Noise)